-- 1. literature review (on historical and contemporary developments pertaining to decolonizing global health; key elements of the debate; core components within the concept of decoloniality), - 2. qualitative data collection (i.e., expert interviews, transcription) and analysis, - 3. methods specific to the production of a poster presentation for communicating to a general audience.
+- 1. literature review (on historical and contemporary developments pertaining to decolonizing global health; key elements of the debate; core components within the concept of decoloniality), - 2. analysis of expert interviews (and, possibly, design and conduct of additional interviews) - 3. methods specific to the development of a presentation designed for a general audience.